-If you’re like most scouts, hiking, swimming, or cycling will probably be one of the first Eagle-required merit badges you’ll earn.
-Hiking was one of my first badges and proved to be completely different from any other Scouting activity I’d done previously.
+If you’re like most Scouts, hiking, swimming, or cycling will probably be one of the first Eagle-required merit badges you earn.
+Personally, hiking was one of my first badges and proved to be a completely different challenge from any other Scouting activity I’d done before.
+(In a good way!) 😀

 Also, remember that ScoutSmarts should just serve as your starting point for merit badge research.
 In school, we’re taught not to plagiarize, and the same is true for Scouting worksheets.
 Answer these questions in your own words, do further research, and I promise you’ll gain much more from every merit badge you earn!

-The Hiking merit badge is not for the faint of heart, but if you commit to earning hiking, you’ll show that you truly have the determination it takes to become an Eagle Scout.
-To earn your hiking merit badge, you’ll need to complete the dreaded 20-miler, plus 4 other hikes longer than 10 miles each.
-Even for most adults that’d be insane!
+The Hiking merit badge is not for the faint of heart but, if you can commit to it, you’ll show that you truly have the determination needed to become an Eagle Scout!
+To earn your Hiking merit badge, you’ll need to complete the dreaded 20-miler, plus 5 other difficult hikes.
+Even for most adults, that’s insane!

-Earning your Hiking merit badge won’t be easy, but once you’re finished I can promise you that it’ll be one of the most rewarding experiences of your Scouting career.
-If you’re ready to take the leap, read on!
-This badge will take at least a month to complete, so take the time right now to thoroughly review the badge requirements so you can plan accordingly.
+While the Hiking merit badge won’t be easy, once you’re finished I can promise you that it’ll be one of the most rewarding experiences of your life!
+If you’re ready to take the leap, read on.
+Hiking will take at least a month to complete, so take your time now to thoroughly review its requirements so you can be prepared.

 What Are The Hiking Merit Badge Requirements?

 - Do the following:

 –1a) Explain to your counselor the most likely hazards you may encounter while hiking, and what you should do to anticipate, help prevent, mitigate, and respond to these hazards.